When Summer arrives and figs are abundant, making baked figs with bacon and blue cheese is the ultimate celebration of the season.

 We scored big time this year guys!
 For once, we’re actually home for more than a week at a time during Summer.
 Because we’re not traveling as much, we’re able to hang out in the garden and beat all the garden critters to the figs. This is huge.
 Literally, huge in both the harvest and in eating all the figs we want without losing it to the squirrels, beetles, and birds.

 With two keen sets of eyes waiting for the right timing to pick the figs, we planned it just right for our first picking.
 Normally this time of year, the squirrels and birds left us half-pecked fruit.
 These greedy critters couldn’t even finish what they were eating before feasting on another piece of fruit.
 It killed us to look up and see nothing left for the humans.
 Even the pups couldn’t enjoy any of the fig rewards other than the cored out fig skins.
 This year, we prepared ourselves weeks in advance and what we were rewarded were all this figs. Finally, we beat out the critters.
+These awesome owl reflectors were incredible for keeping the birds away from figs.

 Delicious video making the baked figs with bacon.
 Addicting! :